Learn All About Cocoa & FODMAPs

 Beans May or May Not Be Fermented

-At this point they might be fermented, or not.
+At this point the beans might be fermented, or not.
 This step is considered to be an incredibly important part of flavor development by most chocolate manufacturers.
 During fermentation, bean temperatures reach about 125°F (52°C).

 FYI, most raw food proponents say that food should not be heated above 92ºF to 118ºF (33°C to 48°C).
 BUT there is no oversight, so raw companies can call a product raw and the consumer has no protection or consistency in labeling.
-The term “raw” is not a reliable term.
+The term “raw” is not a reliable term, in this regard.

-The next step for the cacao beans is drying.
+The next step for the cocoa beans is drying.
 The very moist beans are brought down to about 6% to 8% moisture content.
-This is done by sun drying or drying can be accelerated with heat.
+This is done by sun drying, or drying can be accelerated with heat.
 The beans during this process reach temperatures averaging 125°F to 150°F (50°C to 65°C), which again, would put them outside of the “raw” designation.

 Raw Cacao?
 A Meaningless Term